-Standard screening tests are available for $C{8,9,12,14}$ -PFCAs.
-No biodegradation at all has been observed for $C{9,12,14}$ -PFCAs within 28 days.
-For C_8 -PFCA test results differ from "no biodegradation to 13% biodegradation of the ammonium salt.
-Thus, it can be concluded that $C{8,9,12,14}$ -PFCAs are not readily biodegradable.
+A standard screening tests is available for C{12} -PFCA.
+No biodegradation at all has been observed within 28 days.
+For C_8 -PFCA test results differ from "no biodegratation" to 13% biodegradation of the ammonium salt.
+Thus, it can be concluded that $C{8,12}$ -PFCAs are not readily biodegradable.